-For any cleantech business looking to boost its reputation, then PR is one of the most powerful marketing tools available.
-Getting your PR right can get you the attention you deserve, position you as a market leader and directly support your commercial goals.
+For any cleantech business looking to boost its reputation, PR is one of the most powerful marketing tools available.
+Getting your PR right can get you the attention you deserve, position you as a market leader, and directly support your commercial goals.

 Working with journalists

-Your PR starts with your relationships with journalists.
-You build that relationship by providing information that supports their writing, which can be provided in the form of:
+You can build relationships with Journalists by providing information that supports their writing, which come in the form of:

 - Sending press releases